steglasaurous/universal-song-overlay/README.md

 To build a production-ready release: `npm run build`.
 This will place the build output in dist.
 Note that a postbuild script runs after the build finishes to copy the script contents into the html itself to support running without a webserver.

+## Test Server

+A test websocket server is available.
+See [test-websocket-server/README.md](test-websocket-server/README.md) for more details.

 ## Creating themes

 Themes are SCSS files that live in `src/themes`.